-Clinical condition or situation to which this PGD applies Indicated for the active immunisation of individuals, detailed in the inclusion criteria, against Neisseria meningitidis serogroups A, C, W and Y in accordance with the recommendations given in Chapter 22 of Immunisation Against Infectious Disease: 'The Green Book' and Guidance for Public Health Management of Meningococcal Disease in the UK .
-Criteria for inclusion Individuals who are: eligible for routine MenACWY immunisation, that is the whole birth cohort in school year 9 and/or 10 as per national recommendations and local delivery of concurrent adolescent immunisations including Td/IPV eligible for routine MenACWY conjugate vaccine, who have missed the routine vaccination offer in school years 9 or 10, who have missed the routine offer and have unknown or incomplete MenACWY vaccination status, until their 25th birthday. aged 10 years until their 25th birthday. aged 10 years until their 25th birthday with an incomplete or unknown MenC vaccination history prospective students until their 25th birthday who are entering university for the first time and who have not received a dose of MenACWY conjugate vaccine after their tenth birthday Note: Vaccination should be offered before they enrol or as soon as possible thereafter, ideally at least 2 weeks before attending university to ensure timely protection. a close contact of a confirmed case of invasive meningococcal disease due to serogroups A, C, W or Y, and who have not been vaccinated with MenACWY conjugate vaccine in the last 12 months in a cohort recommended to receive MenACWY immunisation following a local outbreak of invasive meningococcal disease and specific advice from UKHSA and the local Health Protection Team Note: Individuals with an underlying medical condition which puts them at increased risk from invasive meningococcal disease, such as individuals with asplenia, splenic dysfunction or complement disorders (including those on, or due to receive, complement inhibitor treatment such as eculizumab), may require additional routine vaccination outside the inclusion criteria for this PGD - see MenACWY Risk Groups PGD and Chapter 7 of the Green Book.
-Criteria for exclusion 2 (continued over page) Individuals for whom no valid consent has been received.
-Individuals who: have had a confirmed anaphylactic reaction to a previous dose of the vaccine or to any constituent or excipient of the vaccine, including diphtheria toxoid, CRM197 carrier protein (Menveo[®]) and tetanus toxoid (Nimenrix[®] and MenQuadfi[®]) have previously received MenACWY conjugate vaccine from 10 years of age and are due to be called for their routine vaccination offer in line with the national programme, with the exception of contacts of confirmed invasive meningococcal disease due to serogroups A, C, W or Y require vaccination for occupational health reasons, such as laboratory workers working with meningococci
+Clinical condition or situation to which this PGD applies Indicated for the active immunisation of individuals, detailed in the inclusion criteria, against Neisseria meningitidis serogroups A, C, W and Y in accordance with the recommendations given in Chapter 22 of Immunisation Against Infectious Disease: the Green Book and Guidance for Public Health Management of Meningococcal Disease in the UK .
+Criteria for Individuals who are: inclusion eligible for routine MenACWY immunisation, that is the whole birth cohort in school year 9 and/or 10 as per national recommendations and local delivery of concurrent adolescent immunisations including Td/IPV eligible for routine MenACWY conjugate vaccine, who have missed the routine vaccination offer in school years 9 or 10 and have unknown or incomplete MenACWY vaccination status, until their 25th birthday. prospective students until their 25th birthday who are entering university for the first time and who have not received a dose of MenACWY conjugate vaccine after their tenth birthday Note: vaccination should be offered before they enrol or as soon as possible thereafter, ideally at least 2 weeks before attending university to ensure timely protection. a close contact of a confirmed case of invasive meningococcal disease due to serogroups A, C, W or Y and who has not been vaccinated with MenACWY conjugate vaccine in the last 12 months in a cohort recommended to receive MenACWY immunisation following a local outbreak of invasive meningococcal disease and specific advice from UKHSA and the local Health Protection Team Note: individuals with an underlying medical condition which puts them at increased risk from invasive meningococcal disease, such as individuals with asplenia, splenic dysfunction or complement disorders (including those on, or due to receive, complement inhibitor treatment such as eculizumab), may require additional routine vaccination outside the inclusion criteria for this PGD - see MenACWY Risk Groups PGD and Chapter 7 of the Green Book.
+Criteria for exclusion 2 Individuals for whom no valid consent has been received (or for whom a best- interests decision in accordance with the Mental Capacity Act 2005 has not been obtained).
+For further information on consent, see Chapter 2 of the Green Book).
+Several resources are available to inform consent (see written information to be given to individual or carer section). (continued over Individuals who: have had a confirmed anaphylactic reaction to a previous dose of the vaccine or to any constituent or excipient of the vaccine, including diphtheria toxoid, CRM197 carrier protein (Menveo[®]) and tetanus toxoid (Nimenrix[®] and MenQuadfi[®]) have previously received MenACWY conjugate vaccine from 10 years of age and are due to be called for their routine vaccination offer in line with the national programme, with the exception of contacts of confirmed invasive meningococcal disease due to serogroups A, C, W or Y page) require vaccination for occupational health reasons, such as laboratory workers working with meningococci